The Beach to hold NCAA championship tournaments in three consecutive seasons - Daily Forty-Niner

-The National Collegiate Athletic Association announced Wednesday that the men’s volleyball championship will be held at the Beach for three consecutive years starting in 2024.
+The National Collegiate Athletic Association announced Wednesday that the men’s volleyball championship will be held at the Beach once again in 2024.

-The two-time defending champions are slated to host the tournament in 2024, 2025 and 2026.
-In years prior, the Walter Pyramid has hosted the championship three times, most recently in 2019.
+In years prior, the two-time defending champions have hosted the championship at the Walter Pyramid three times, most recently in 2019.

 “Our university is thrilled to bring NCAA championship events to our community.
 Our campus, city and community embrace the sport of volleyball, whether on the beach or in the Walter Pyramid,’” Long Beach State athletic director Andy Fee said.
 “We are excited to work with our partners to create unique, creative [and] entertaining events for students, alumni and the local community for indoor and beach volleyball.
 We are eager to embrace these opportunities to showcase our university and community to the world once again.”